Brand Strategy & Positioning

 It's not about having the most tools but having the right ones.

-We should be gearing our virtual workers up with technology, enabling them to collaborate, be more productive, and connect even better.
+We should equip our virtual workers with the right technology, enabling them to collaborate more effectively, be more productive, and connect even better.

 Must-Have Tech for Virtual Teams